 “There is no tangible difference in value between identical used cars with and without paintwork protection.
 However, it does make a difference to the appearance and saves drivers from having to wash and wax a car too frequently.
 Dealers are quick to offer paintwork protection because it’s highly profitable.
 But there are plenty of after-market paint-care products drivers could go out and buy that will do a good enough job for their needs.”

 If you’re buying a car that’s moderately priced, then paintwork protection is a large expense relative to the cost of the car.
+It may not necessarily be covered by your insurer though, so check with them.
 If you’re not fussed about your car looking showroom fresh, then it’s probably not worth having.

 If you decide paintwork protection is for you, make sure you’re getting a good quality product that’s being applied by a professional valet who isn’t going to rush the job.